volosoft/lepton-theme/README.md

 * Then, edit `angular.json` as follows:

-Remove the following config from the `styles` array since LeptonX provides bootstrap as embedded in its css.
+Remove the following config from the `styles` array since LeptonX provides bootstrap as embedded in its CSS.

 ```JSON
 {